- The Krewe du Vieux Parade Route begins on the corner of Decatur St. and Marigny St. in New Orleans.

 When the Krewe of Clones (founded in 1978) decided to become more respectable, Craig "Spoons" Johnson and Don Marshall decided to keep the parade's original raucous, art-inspired spirit alive by starting Krewe du Vieux Carré.

 At first, the ragtag krewe had 16 subkrewes, and a collection of mule-drawn or hand-pulled handmade floats.
 But by 2001, KdV had its first title float, and its membership was growing.
-The group is noted for wild satire, adult themes, and political comedy, as well as for showcasing some of the best brass and jazz bands in New Orleans.
-Numerous subkrewes with names like Krewe of C.R.U.D.E., Krewe of L.E.W.D. and Mystic Krewe of Spermes meet in the "Den of Muses," a warehouse space, to bring together their costumes and floats.
+Its numerous subkrewes with names like Krewe of C.R.U.D.E., Krewe of L.E.W.D. and Mystic Krewe of Spermes meet in the "Den of Muses," a warehouse space, to bring together their costumes and floats.

 In 2006, KdV was the first parade to march post-Katrina, and garnered national attention for its tenacity and lightheartedness in the face of tragedy.
 That year's theme was "C'est Levee."
 Other themes over the years have included "Habitat for Insanity" and "Where the Vile Things Are."
 Their after party is called "The Krewe du Vieux Doo."